 In this framework, CO2 enters the leaves of plants thanks to the stomata (pores) and then reaches the stroma (internal space) of the chloroplast , where the Calvin cycle takes place.
 Since these reactions are not caused by light directly, they are classified as independent.

-The Calvin cycle allows for the synthesis of sugar .
+The Calvin cycle allows the synthesis of sugar .
 This is because the carbon atoms present in CO2 bind to organic molecules, promoting the formation of three-carbon sugars thanks to the stimulation carried out by adenosine triphosphate ( ATP ) and nicotinamide adenine dinucleotide phosphate ( NADPH ).

 How it develops